 In January 1985 13 Founders held a preliminary meeting and the decision was taken to form a Nautical Service Lodge.
 A resolution was passed that a Lodge be formed under the Banner of the Province of Worcestershire and that approaches should be made to Lechmere Volunteer Lodge No 1874, another Service Lodge and the Mother Lodge of Bro.
 Eric Crooks, to sponsor White Ensign as their Mother Lodge.

 The Constitution of the Lodge states:

-"Membership of the Lodge shall be open to Past and Present Officers, Ratings and Other Ranks who have served under the 'White Ensign' for a period of not less than 12 months, or such period as may be approved by the Lodge Committee, or unless discharged as an invalid, and their Lewis(es).
-Service Documents must be produced as proof of service by such Past Officers, Ratings and Other Ranks."
+“Membership of the Lodge shall be open to Past and Present Officers, Ratings and Other Ranks who have served under the ‘White Ensign’ for not less than 12 months, or such period as may be approved by the Lodge Committee, or unless discharged as an invalid, and their Lewis(es).
+Service Documents must be produced as proof of service by such Past Officers, Ratings and Other Ranks.”

-During the next 11 months 9 Founders Meetings were held at the Nautical Club, Bishop Street, Birmingham and, as the word ("Buzz") spread, former members of the Royal Navy and Royal Marines made contact.
-In consequence of this some 27 Founding Members were present at the Consecration of White Ensign Lodge No. 9169 on the 5th December 1985.
+During the next 11 months, 9 Founders Meetings were held at the Nautical Club, Bishop Street, Birmingham and, as the word (“Buzz”) spread, former members of the Royal Navy and Royal Marines made contact.
+In consequence of this, some 27 Founding Members were present at the Consecration of White Ensign Lodge No. 9169 on the 5th December 1985.

 The “Ship” was Launched, the Commissioning Crew on Board with a full complement of Officers.
 The following signal could be sent: